MaheshJayasankar/MaterialFancyButtons/README.md

     facebookLoginBtn.setIconPosition(FancyButton.POSITION_LEFT);
     facebookLoginBtn.setFontIconSize(30);

-See the [example project](https://github.com/joielechong/MaterialFancyButtons/tree/master/samples/src/main/java/com/rilixtech/materialfancybutton/sample) for more samples
+See the [example project](entry) and associated [layouts folder](entry/src/main/resources/layout) for more samples.
+Examples are given using each of the supported libraries.
+Also, it is possible to define a button entirely using Java code, as shown in [ProgramButtonsSlice.java](entry/src/main/java/com/rilixtech/materialfancybuttons/slice/ProgramButtonsSlice.java).

 - - - -